 If the student cancels prior to 21 days before the first day of class, all monies paid in will be refunded except for processing fees (monies we have paid the bank for processing your initial fee, which we do not get back), or $20, whichever is greater.
 Regardless of how you have paid for your class, your refund will be issued via check.

 If the student cancels after 21 days before the first day of class, there will be no refund; however you may receive credit for a tax-deductible donation to Folklore Village.

-If for any reason Folklore Village need to cancel the class, there will be a full refund of registration fees.
+If for any reason Folklore Village needs to cancel the class, there will be a full refund of registration fees.

-When you arrive the day of your class, please be sure and check in 1/2 hour before the start of your class (most classes begin at 9:00 am, unless specified a different time).
+When you arrive the day of your class, please be sure and check in 1/2 hour before the start of your class (most classes begin at 9:00 am, unless a different time is specified).
 Check-in will be at the table in the foyer of our main building, Farwell Hall.
 From there, you will be directed to the location where your class is to be held.

 Students need to be aware that in many classes, you will be working with tools, equipment or materials which, if improperly or carelessly used, have the potential to cause injury.
 Instructors of Folklore Village’s Folk School will provide training and supervision in the proper use of all tools.
 However, students assume risk when working with the tools, equipment, and materials required for class.

 Tenting: $10 per tent per night, many beautiful sites.
 No campfires, please.

 Self-contained units: $10 per site per night.
 No plumbing hook-ups.
 Limited electricity upon prior request at an extra $5 per night.

 Please call us if you plan to camp with us during your Folk School stay (608) 924-4000.